SPC Brett Bondurant

 Mission Accomplished on February 8, 2014

-Army Specialist Brett Bondurant was five months into his first deployment when he lost his right leg above the knee and his left leg below the knee in an IED blast in the Southwest Kandahar Provence, Afghanistan on September 28, 2011.
+Army Specialist Brett Bondurant was five months into his first deployment when he lost his right leg above the knee and his left leg below the knee in an IED blast in Southwest Kandahar Province, Afghanistan on September 28, 2011.

-Minutes later, the medic knelt down to administer aide to SPC Bondurant and triggered another IED; the blast throwing SPC Bondurant through the air for a second time.
-While waiting for the platoon medic to come to the aide of the injured, SPC Bondurant heard a third IED detonate outside of the compound.
-A helicopter was dispatched to evacuate the injured soldiers and SPC Bondurant was transported to a local field hospital before being stabilized for transport to Landstuhl, Germany.
-SPC Bondurant arrived at San Antonio Medical Center within days of his injuries and has remained there for more than a year, enduring nearly two dozen surgeries.
+Minutes later, the medic knelt down to administer aid to SPC Bondurant and triggered another IED; the blast throwing SPC Bondurant through the air for a second time.
+While waiting for the platoon medic to come to the aid of the injured, SPC Bondurant heard a third IED detonate outside of the compound.
+A helicopter was dispatched to evacuate the injured Soldiers and SPC Bondurant was transported to a local field hospital before being stabilized for transport to Landstuhl, Germany.
+SPC Bondurant arrived at San Antonio Medical Center within days of his injuries and remained there for more than a year, enduring nearly two dozen surgeries.

 SPC Bondurant grew up in Lawrenceburg, Indiana and married his High School sweetheart, London.
 He enjoys sports, fishing, motorcycles, wheelchair basketball, and spending time with family.
 Brett and London look forward to starting a new life, outside the military, where they can focus on the future and establishing their roots with family nearby.